grafana/agent/docs/sources/flow/reference/cli/run.md

 [usage reporting]: {{< relref "../../../static/configuration/flags.md#report-information-usage" >}}
 [components]: {{< relref "../../concepts/components.md" >}}

-## Updating the config file
+## Update the configuration file

-The config file can be reloaded from disk by either:
+The configuration file can be reloaded from disk by either:

 * Sending an HTTP POST request to the `/-/reload` endpoint.
 * Sending a `SIGHUP` signal to the Grafana Agent process.

-When this happens, the [component controller][] synchronizes the set of running components with the latest set of components specified in the config file.
+When this happens, the [component controller][] synchronizes the set of running components with the latest set of components specified in the configuration file.
-Components that are no longer defined in the config file after reloading are shut down, and components that have been added to the config file since the previous reload are created.
+Components that are no longer defined in the configuration file after reloading are shut down, and components that have been added to the configuration file since the previous reload are created.

 All components managed by the component controller are reevaluated after